In 2022, tuition for full-time students at Ohio University was $13,352 a year for in-state students and $23,720 a year for out-of-state students.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Room and board at Ohio University is $12,172 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Ohio University costs $12,336 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Ohio University's on-campus cafeterias and dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Ohio University undergrads use financial aid to help pay for school.
-In 2021, 8,208 of the 18,913 undergrads enrolled received financial aid.
-Ohio University meets 56 percent of the demonstrated financial need for undergraduates.
+In 2022, 7,319 of the 18,031 undergrads enrolled received financial aid.
+Ohio University meets 56% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $10,396 a year.
-Around 68.7 percent of Ohio University undergrads take out student loans to cover any remaining costs.
-Ohio University graduates who have student loans graduate with an average of $28,747 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $11,457 a year.
+Around 65.9% of Ohio University undergrads take out student loans to cover any remaining costs.
+Ohio University graduates who have student loans graduate with an average of $28,748 of student loan debt.

 The average debt for each loan type varies.